slav123/slav123.github.io/content/english/posts/2017-09-04-flir-one-for-ios-review.md

 <!--more-->

-Device is small, has very nice packaging and it works.
+Device is small, has very nice packaging, and it works.
 No special setup &#8211; just need to download their app and you can enjoy play.

 &nbsp;